-Director Rating Criteria and Product Development ramesh.karunakaran@crisil.com
+Naveen Sai Senior Rating Analyst Rating Criteria and Product Development naveen.sai@crisil.com

 In case of any feedback or queries, you may write to us at criteria.feedback@crisil.com

 Executive summary

 Municipal bodies have relied on both internal and external sources to fund expenses.
 While internal sources comprise tax and non-tax revenue, external consists of grants and transfers from governments, loans from institutions and concessional finance from multilateral agencies.